-c) Transaction with Cobalt One
+(c) Transaction with Cobalt One

-In December 2023, the Company signed an option agreement with Blackstone Minerals and its subsidiary, Cobalt One, pursuant to which Cobalt One has been granted the exclusive right and option for a 12-month period (the "Option") to purchase the Bucko Lake Mine, including all mineral titles, permits, licences, plant, building and equipment related to the mine.
+In December 2023, the Company signed an option agreement with Blackstone Minerals and its subsidiary, Cobalt One, pursuant to which Cobalt One was granted the exclusive right and option for a 12-month period (the "Option") to purchase the Bucko Lake Mine, including all mineral titles, permits, licences, plant, building and equipment related to the mine.
 As consideration for the Option, the Company was paid a non-refundable option fee of \$1,167,337 by Cobalt One.
-The option period may be extended for up to three successive 30-day periods with a payment of \$180,000 for each 30-day extension.
-Upon exercise of the option, the Company and Cobalt One will enter into an asset purchase agreement where Cobalt One is required to pay further cash proceeds of up to \$69 million and shares of Blackstone valued at \$10 million over a period of time.
-The Company has recorded the amount received of \$1,116,338 as deferred income until the performance obligation, to enter into an asset purchase agreement at a future date, has been met.
+Upon exercise of the option, the Company and Cobalt One would enter into an asset purchase agreement whereby Cobalt One would be required to pay further cash proceeds of up to \$69 million and shares of Blackstone valued at \$10 million over a period of time.
+The Company has recorded the amount received of \$1,116,338 as a deposit.
+In December 2024, the Company received a payment of \$100,000 from Cobalt One to extend the option agreement for 30 days.
+In January 2025, Cobalt One was unable to exercise the Option for the Bucko Lake Mine or pay further extension payments for the Option, resulting the expiry of the option agreement and the non-refundable deposit was taken into other income.